 In this map below, you will see the major tourist destinations for the Pacific and Caribbean coasts.
 I also included the Liberia and San Jose Airports so you can see where they are in relation to the airport.

-Beaches in the Pacific vs Caribbean
+Beaches on the Pacific vs Caribbean Side of Costa Rica

 Unlike the Pacific, you won’t find any all-inclusive resorts, high rise condo towers or large international hotel chains in the Caribbean.
 What you’ll find instead are just a few villas and bungalows hiding in a lush jungle that envelopes a picturesque beach with tall palm trees, bright turquoise waters and soft tan sand.